Why do I write? Because a writer will write. It is an extension of myself.

 Yet, I secretly revel in the fact that I can put things on paper that I rarely or never say out loud.

 I’ve always been a storyteller.
 Since first grade, when I won a contest with the celebrated Bussy the Clown story, (which I still have because my mom celebrated by saving it) I have been creating stories, writing poetry and the occasional song.
 Growing up, I obsessed over the written word, and read more than any person I knew.
-Not that I was reading Tolstoy at nine, but I was a book sponge many years ahead of my age group.
+Not that I was reading Tolstoy at eight, but I was a book sponge many years ahead of my age group.
 I always had a book under the covers at night illuminated by a flashlight.
 Inhaling books at the rate of ten or more a week in elementary school, I was frustrated with the two book limit in the weekly library visit.

 All that reading fueled my writing and creativity, and made me the story creator for my friends.